silencecmsj/RUIP/README.md

 # RUIP
 We provide a sample code of the RUIP method for defending against StarGAN.
+We will release the complete code soon.

 ## Usage
 ### Installation